 A view of the front garden -

 The small variegated tree in the center of the photo is a Dove tree (Davidia).
-He said it came from Gossler Nursery.
-I checked their catalog and assume that it is either 'Aya Nishiki' or 'Lady Sunshine'.
+The variety is 'Lady Sunshine'.

 A closer look -